nellymaw/pilates-4-life/README.md

 ![Success page](https://github.com/nellymaw/pilates-4-life/blob/main/readmeContent/success.png)

 - ## Future implementations
+    Add script for the acquisition and storage of information given by the user.
 - ## Bug fixes
-    form on sign-up on medium sized screens not showing properly.
+    Form on sign-up on medium sized screens not showing properly.
+    Forms not displaying correctly.
+    BG images not showing properly.
 - ## Design
     -   ### Typography
         Main font is Open Sans with a fallback in sans-serif.